This article originally appeared on VICE US

 But it’s wasted no time in throwing its weight around, causing outrage Monday when it used the International Day for the Elimination of Violence Against Women as a chance to deny that gender violence is a problem.

-To the disgust of tens of thousands who joined demonstrations around the country calling for an end to violence against women Monday night, Vox used the occasion to veto condemnations of gender violence by local governments — and to reiterate its call to scrap a landmark 2004 gender violence law.
+To the disgust of tens of thousands who joined demonstrations around the country Monday nightcalling for an end to violence against women, Vox used the occasion to veto condemnations of gender violence by local governments — and to reiterate its call to scrap a landmark 2004 gender violence law.

 In the capital Monday, Javier Ortega Smith, Vox’s secretary general who also sits on the Madrid city council, gave a speech in which he argued that the United Nations day failed to recognize male victims of violence at the hands of women, as well as women who have suffered “violence from their lesbian partners.”